 In the first of two shorter insights, Susanne Strätling proposes to understand the poetic and metapoetic potential of the material infrastructure of circulation, specifically that of oil pipelines, as a promising new path into literary studies.
 Approaching the subject matter from a wholly different direction, Bart Soethaert offers an ANT-inspired insight on why and how circulation should be seen from a praxeological perspective, namely with its actors, dispatchers, and connectors in mind.
 This initial series concludes with Raphaëlle Efoui-Delplanque’s conversation with Kenyan author Yvonne Adhiambo Owuor, in which they speak about her work’s retracing of circulations of things, people, and ideas, particularly from an African viewpoint and vis-à-vis the European induced circuits and extractions.

-These insights were in part initiated or furthered by research stays, workshops, and other forms of exchange and discussions that have occurred in and around research area 4 of the EXC 2020 Temporal Communities.
+These insights were in part initiated or furthered by research stays, workshops, and other forms of exchange and discussions that have occurred in and around Research Area 4 of the EXC 2020 Temporal Communities.
 They are, hence, only extensions, snapshots, and seeds for the further development of ‘Articulations’.
 One future outcome to be noted here is that the relation between “circulation” and “value” has been in focus especially during the publication process of the volume, The Value of Circulation, published in 2023 Full reference in Zotero Library.

 Insights